Celimas/project-notebook/November 30.md

 code, and any other resources that you think will help clearly convey your design process.

+Still need to do this

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+# Hold off on critiquing me until Tuesday.
+Break put me a day behind on everything...

 **What questions do you have for your critique partners?
 How can they best help you?**